describo/describo.github.io/src/index.md

           {
               title: 'Visualisation',
               text: `
-                Manipulate size and colour of nodes of interest to reveal the features.
+                Manipulate the size and colour of nodes of interest to reveal the features.
               `,
               content: '/images/guide-visualise/visualise4.webp'
           },